Have They Finally Done It Right? Here’s out Windows 10 Test-Drive Analysisby QArea Expert on August 6, 2015

 Oh, my!
 Windows 10 is here and internet is overfilled with posts containing hopes, dreams, desires and tears of both joy and despair.
 Some say Win 10 is revolutionary, others call it another “piece of crap”.
-So who’s right and who’s not and could it be people from Microsoft really gained their mojo back?
+So who’s right and who’s not and could it be developers from Microsoft really gained their mojo back?

 A job well done!